-Brexit remains the most significant external context for our work.
-At the time of writing the date of the UK's departure from the EU is 31 January 2020.
+Brexit continues to be the most significant external context for our work.
+The UK has left the EU and the transition period comes to an end on 31 December 2020.
 We have worked extensively with DfE and the Department of Business, Energy and Industrial Strategy (BEIS) in particular to advance Brexit preparations.
-Energy markets are one of the most important aspects of our work that may be impacted by Brexit, particularly in respect of the SEM.
+Energy markets are one of the most important aspects of our work and we have focused our work on the implications of Brexit for the SEM.